 - How is your chosen research or creative topic relevant to the greater field (i.e., "jazz performance" within the field of music, or "diurnal rhythm" within biology), or to a broader audience/group?
 What motivates you to do research or original creative work at the University of Windsor?

-- List your volunteer, internship, athletic, artistic, leadership, or other exceptional experiences, with dates.
+- Describe the volunteer, internship, athletic, artistic, leadership, or other exceptional experiences, that have impacted your personal development.
 How have you served in the community?

 - Describe any exceptional circumstances that have impacted your educational progress, either positively or negatively.